-You’ve found the perfect place to rent and now — gulp! — the property manager tells you all you need to do is fill out an application so she can run a credit check.
-Whether you’ve got great credit, bad credit, or no credit, it probably makes you a little uneasy: Will there be a problem?
+You’ve found the perfect place to rent, and now the property manager tells you all you need to do is fill out an application so she can run a credit check—gulp.
+Whether you’ve got great credit, bad credit, or no credit, credit checks probably make you a little uneasy.
+What if there’s a problem?

-In this guide, you’ll learn all about landlord credit checks, how to prepare yourself for one, and options if your credit isn’t stellar.
+To help you feel more at ease, we answer some common questions about landlord credit checks, preparing yourself for one, and your options if your credit isn’t stellar.

 “People don’t realize there is a full tenant screening.
 It’s beyond (a standard credit report) in most cases, particularly in the case of a large rental company,” says Rod Griffin, director of public education for Experian.